Pelosi names Cheney to panel investigating Jan. 6 riot

-WASHINGTON (AP) — House Speaker Nancy Pelosi has named House Homeland Security Chairman Bennie Thompson as the head of a new select committee to investigate the Jan.
+WASHINGTON (AP) — House Speaker Nancy Pelosi on Thursday named Republican Rep. Liz Cheney and seven Democrats to a new select committee to investigate the violent Jan.
 6 insurrection at the Capitol.

-She also picked Republican Rep. Liz Cheney as a member.
+Rep. Bennie Thompson, chairman of the House Homeland Security Committee, will lead the panel.
+It will investigate what went wrong around the Capitol when hundreds of supporters of then-President Donald Trump broke into the building, hunted for lawmakers and interrupted the congressional certification of Democrat Joe Biden's election victory.

+Cheney, R-Wyo., said in a statement that she is “honored” to serve on the committee and that “Congress is obligated to conduct a full investigation of the most serious attack on our Capitol since 1814.”

-The House approved the committee on Wednesday over the objections Republicans.
-Cheney, a Wyoming congresswoman who was removed from GOP leadership this year because of her criticism of President Donald Trump, was one of only two Republicans who supported forming the committee.
+The House approved the panel on Wednesday over the objections Republicans.
+Cheney, who was removed from GOP leadership this year because of her criticism of Trump, was one of only two Republicans who supported forming the committee.

-Pelosi moved to form the committee to investigate the attack by Trump's supporters after Senate Republicans blocked an independent, bipartisan probe.
+Pelosi, D-Calif., formed the committee after Senate Republicans blocked an independent, bipartisan probe.

+Besides Thompson, D-Miss., the other Democratic members of the panel will be Reps.
+Jamie Raskin of Maryland, Zoe Lofgren of California, Elaine Luria of Virginia, Stephanie Murphy of Florida and Pete Aguilar of Texas.

-WASHINGTON (AP) — House Minority Leader Kevin McCarthy has threatened to strip Republicans of committee assignments if they accept an appointment from House Speaker Nancy Pelosi to join the new select panel investigating the Jan.
-6 Capitol riot, a top House GOP aide said Thursday.
+House Minority Leader Kevin McCarthy had threatened to strip Republicans of committee assignments if they accept an appointment from Pelosi to join the committee, a top House GOP aide said Thursday.

-The warning by McCarthy, R-Calif., underscores party leaders' opposition to the new committee, which the House created Wednesday on a near party-line 222-190 vote, and their desire to shape the narrative about its work as much as they can.
+The warning by McCarthy, R-Calif., underscores party leaders' opposition to the committee and their desire to shape the narrative about its work as much as they can.
 Republicans have complained that the panel will be dominated by Democrats and will produce a skewed, partisan report, even though the GOP previously scuttled an earlier Democratic attempt to form a bipartisan commission.

 The aide spoke on condition of anonymity to describe the private meeting.
 McCarthy's threat was first reported by Punchbowl News, a political news organization.

-The panel will be led by Democrats, with Pelosi appointing a chairperson and at least eight of the 13 members.
+Pelosi had the authority to appoint a chairperson and at least eight of the 13 members.
 The resolution gives her a possible say in the appointment of the other five members as well, directing that they will be named “after consultation” with McCarthy.

-Reps.
-Liz Cheney of Wyoming, who was removed by Republicans from a House leadership job this year after repeatedly clashing with President Donald Trump, and Adam Kinzinger of Illinois, another Trump critic, were the only Republicans to vote Wednesday in favor of forming the new committee.
+Cheney and Rep. Adam Kinzinger of Illinois, another Trump critic, were the only Republicans to vote in favor of forming the new committee.

 GOP leaders have not said whether Republicans will even participate in the new panel.